Tech & Society

 Nonetheless, Zomato continues to attract attention in the ultra competitive foodtech sector.
 Since last year it has made great improvement toward profitability as it is getting more visitors and orders, decreasing cash burning, and surviving many other startups—all while staying away from new funding.

-Back in May 2016, HSBC Securities & Capital Markets cut Zomato’s valuation by 50% in light of non-profitable operations in all 23 countries it operates in; today, Zomato makes profit in 11 of them.
+Back in May 2016, HSBC Securities & Capital Markets cut Zomato’s valuation by 50% in light of non-profitable operations in all 23 countries it operates in; today, Zomato makes a profit in 11 of them.

 Even the most loved startups face setbacks they must overcome, and Zomato is no exception.
 While the shadow of a data leak remains a dark spot on their history, their sustained deliveries and will to survive show that users will forgive your sins—as long as you have a great product.